smach/R4JournalismBook/docs/booklinks.md

 Hadley Wickham and his sister Charlotte Wickham have an interactive video course on DataCamp about writing functions: [https://www.datacamp.com/courses/writing-functions-in-r](https://www.datacamp.com/courses/writing-functions-in-r).
 The first part of the course is free, and covers a fair amount including scoping (understanding environments within and outside of a function).
 Access to the rest of the class requires a $29/month paid account.

+_Update: DataCamp is currently embroiled in a controversy over how it has handled an executive's 'uninvited physical contact' with an employee.
+A number of organizations and individuals, including RStudio and Charlotte Wickham, have said they are cutting ties with DataCamp unless and until the company takes additional action.
+You can read more about this at [R community blasts DataCamp response to exec's 'inappropriate behavior'](https://www.computerworld.com/article/3389684/r-community-blasts-datacamp-response-to-execs-inappropriate-behavior.html)_

 Hadley Wickham also has a free online book about how to create R packages, at [http://r-pkgs.had.co.nz/](http://r-pkgs.had.co.nz/).

 For a quick look at code testing in action, see my screencast R tip: Test your code with testthat at [https://www.infoworld.com/video/87735/r-tip-test-your-code-with-testthat](https://www.infoworld.com/video/87735/r-tip-test-your-code-with-testthat).
 I also recorded a screencast showing how to use the case_when() function, at [https://www.infoworld.com/video/87435/r-tip-learn-dplyr-s-case-when-function](https://www.infoworld.com/video/87435/r-tip-learn-dplyr-s-case-when-function).